mwieder/revRefactor/README.md

 ### Rename Handler
 Allows you to rename in just the current script or all scripts in the stack.

+If you are renaming or changing the signature of a handler in a script and want to effect this operation across all scripts in the same stack, calls to that handler will be renamed/modified *unless* there is a handler of the same name in that script, in which case you will be notified that the script will not be changed.

 ### Rename Variable
 Both Rename Handler and Rename Variable change all uses of the object.